wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storsimple/storsimple-troubleshoot-deployment.md

 If you run into an issue when deploying your device for the first time, consider the following:

-- If you are troubleshooting a physical device, make sure that the hardware has been installed and configured as described in [Install your StorSimple 8100 device](storsimple-8100-hardware-installation.md) or [Install your StorSimple 8600 device](storsimple-8600-hardware-installation.md).
+- If you are troubleshooting a physical device, make sure that the hardware has been installed and configured as described in [Install your StorSimple 8100 device](/documentation/articles/storsimple-8100-hardware-installation) or [Install your StorSimple 8600 device](/documentation/articles/storsimple-8600-hardware-installation).
 - Check prerequisites for deployment.
-Make sure that you have all the information described in the [deployment configuration checklist](storsimple-deployment-walkthrough.md#deployment-configuration-checklist).
+Make sure that you have all the information described in the [deployment configuration checklist](/documentation/articles/storsimple-deployment-walkthrough#deployment-configuration-checklist).
 - Review the StorSimple Release Notes to see if the problem is described.
 The release notes include workarounds for known installation problems.

 During device deployment, the most common issues that users face occur when they run the setup wizard and when they register the device via Windows PowerShell for StorSimple.
 (You use Windows PowerShell for StorSimple to register and configure your StorSimple device.
-For more information on device registration, see [Step 3: Configure and register your device through Windows PowerShell for StorSimple](storsimple-deployment-walkthrough.md#step-3-configure-and-register-the-device-through-windows-powershell-for-storsimple)).
+For more information on device registration, see [Step 3: Configure and register your device through Windows PowerShell for StorSimple](/documentation/articles/storsimple-deployment-walkthrough#step-3-configure-and-register-the-device-through-windows-powershell-for-storsimple)).

 The following sections can help you resolve issues that you encounter when you configure the StorSimple device for the first time.

 ## First-time setup wizard process

 The following steps summarize the setup wizard process.
-For detailed setup information, see [Deploy your on-premises StorSimple device](storsimple-deployment-walkthrough.md).
+For detailed setup information, see [Deploy your on-premises StorSimple device](/documentation/articles/storsimple-deployment-walkthrough).

-1. Run the [Invoke-HcsSetupWizard](https://technet.microsoft.com/library/dn688135.aspx) cmdlet to start the setup wizard that will guide you through the remaining steps.
+1. Run the [Invoke-HcsSetupWizard](https://technet.microsoft.com/zh-cn/library/dn688135.aspx) cmdlet to start the setup wizard that will guide you through the remaining steps.
 2. Configure the network: the setup wizard lets you configure network settings for the DATA 0 network interface on your StorSimple device.
 These settings include the following:
-  - Virtual IP (VIP), subnet mask, and gateway – The [Set-HcsNetInterface](https://technet.microsoft.com/library/dn688161.aspx) cmdlet is executed in the background.
+  - Virtual IP (VIP), subnet mask, and gateway - The [Set-HcsNetInterface](https://technet.microsoft.com/zh-cn/library/dn688161.aspx) cmdlet is executed in the background.
 It configures the IP address, subnet mask, and gateway for the DATA 0 network interface on your StorSimple device.
-  - Primary DNS server – The [Set-HcsDnsClientServerAddress](https://technet.microsoft.com/library/dn688172.aspx) cmdlet is executed in the background.
+  - Primary DNS server - The [Set-HcsDnsClientServerAddress](https://technet.microsoft.com/zh-cn/library/dn688172.aspx) cmdlet is executed in the background.
 It configures the DNS settings for your StorSimple solution.
-  - NTP server – The [Set-HcsNtpClientServerAddress](https://technet.microsoft.com/library/dn688138.aspx) cmdlet is executed in the background.
+  - NTP server - The [Set-HcsNtpClientServerAddress](https://technet.microsoft.com/zh-cn/library/dn688138.aspx) cmdlet is executed in the background.
 It configures the NTP server settings for your StorSimple solution.
-  - Optional web proxy – The [Set-HcsWebProxy](https://technet.microsoft.com/library/dn688154.aspx) cmdlet is executed in the background.
+  - Optional web proxy - The [Set-HcsWebProxy](https://technet.microsoft.com/zh-cn/library/dn688154.aspx) cmdlet is executed in the background.
 It sets and enables the web proxy configuration for your StorSimple solution.
 3. Set up the passwords: the next step is to set up device administrator and StorSimple Snapshot Manager passwords.
 If you are running Update 1, then you will not be required to set up the StorSimple Snapshot Manager password.
   - The device administrator password is used to log on to your device.
 The default device password is **Password1**.
   - The StorSimple Snapshot Manager password is required when you configure a device to use StorSimple Snapshot Manager.
 You need to first set the password in the setup wizard, and then you can set and change it from the StorSimple Manager service.
 This password authenticates the device with StorSimple Snapshot Manager.

     > [AZURE.IMPORTANT] Passwords are collected before registration, but applied only after you successfully register the device.
 If there is a failure to apply a password, you will be prompted to supply the password again until the required passwords (that meet the complexity requirements) are collected.

-4. Register the device: the final step is to register the device with the StorSimple Manager service running in Microsoft Azure.
-The registration requires you to [get the service registration key](storsimple-manage-service.md#get-the-service-registration-key) from the Azure Management Portal, and provide it in the setup wizard.
+4. Register the device: the final step is to register the device with the StorSimple Manager service running in Windows Azure.
+The registration requires you to [get the service registration key](/documentation/articles/storsimple-manage-service#get-the-service-registration-key) from the Azure Management Portal, and provide it in the setup wizard.
 After the device is successfully registered, a service data encryption key is provided to you.
 Be sure to keep this encryption key in a safe location because it will be required to register all subsequent devices with the service.

 ## Common errors during device deployment